chirpstack/chirpstack-gateway-bridge/docs/content/gateway/cisco.md

 Then make the init script executable:

 {{<highlight bash>}}
-chmod +x /etc/init.d/S60lora-gateway-bridge
+chmod +x /etc/init.d/S60chirpstack-gateway-bridge
 {{</highlight>}}

-To start the LoRa Gateway Bridge manually:
+To start the ChirpStack Gateway Bridge manually:

 {{<highlight bash>}}
-/etc/init.d/S60lora-gateway-bridge start
+/etc/init.d/S60chirpstack-gateway-bridge start
 {{</highlight>}}

-The next time when the Wireless Gateway is (re)started, the LoRa Gateway Bridge will be started automatically.
+The next time when the Wireless Gateway is (re)started, the ChirpStack Gateway Bridge will be started automatically.